sharathgopinath/microservice-kubernetes-demo/README.md

 ```
 > kubectl apply -f mssql-config-map.yaml
 ```
 4. Deploy the API container.
-This time, we will push our API app container (microservice-kube-app) to the AWS ECR (Eastic Container Registry).
+This time, we will push our API app container (microservice-kube-app) to the AWS ECR (Elastic Container Registry).
 - Goto https://console.aws.amazon.com/ecr/home and Create a repository with the name "microservice-kube-app" (select all default settings).
 - Open the repository and click on "View push commands", a dialog opens, select the Windows tab if you are on windows
 <img src="images/aws-ecr-push-commands.png" width="600">